Moseph90/ASCIIvideo/README.md

 Hi!

-Welcome to the ASCII video program repository.
+Welcome to the ASCII video converter repository.
 This program converts videos to ASCII art.
 There are a few things to note before you run this program.

 ***Closing the window does not end the program, press 'q' to end it!***